cappe987/DVA218-lab3/README.md

 - [ ] Put header files separately.
 - [X] Sender Window: send all data before sending quit and going to teardown.
 - [X] Use semaphore for packets_in_window in Sender Window.
+- [X] Include metadata in all .c files.